lfd/PaStA/README.md

    ```

 This will create a `patch-groups` file inside the resources directory of your
-projecta.
+project.
 Each line represents a group of similar patches, commit hashes are
 separated by whitespaces.
 A line can optionally end with ' => ' and point to
 upstream commit hash(es).